MIND-Lab/Debiasing-Misogynous-Meme-Recognition-Systems/README.md

 # Debiasing Mysogynous Meme Recognition Systems

 # Bias
-This repository contains the code developed for "Bias Analysis on Misogynistic meme detection models".
+This repository contains the code developed for "Recognizing Misogynous Memes: Biased Models and Tricky Archetypes".
 This repository contains several scripts to reproduce the results presented in the paper.
 The scripts allow both to extract image features (e.g. Clarifai tags and Azure captions) and to train the models and make predictions.
-Two training approaches are proposed, with two different partitions of training data (8 train - 1 val - 1 test and 9 train - 1 val) and an additional one based on
+Two training approaches are proposed, with two different partitions of training data (8 train - 1 val - 1 test and 9 train - 1 val) and an additional one based on Bayesian Optimization.
-Bayesian Optimization.

 ___
 ## Installation